Yalta: Demographics

 As of the Ukrainian Census conducted on 1 January 2001, the population of Yalta is 80,500.
 The main ethnic groups of Yalta are: Russians (65.5%), Ukrainians (27.7%), Belarusians (1.6%), and Crimean Tatars (1.3%).
-The majority of people speak Russian as their mother tongue.
+In terms of spoken languages, the majority of the population speaks Russian (88.1%) as their mother tongue, followed by significant minorities of native Ukrainian (8.9%) and Crimean Tatar speakers (1.1%).

 This total number does not comprise the population of neighbouring villages and small towns.
 The metropolitan area population is about 139,500.

+Sport

+Yalta is home to FC Rubin Yalta which plays in the Russian Second League Division B. In 2005-2006 in Yalta existed the Anatoliy Zayayev club, FC Yalos Yalta.